ingeborgborhaug/sound-event-detection-aircrafts/README.md

-# Real-Time Sound Event Detection
+# Sound Event Detection of aircraft

 This repository contains the python implementation of a Sound Event Detection system with the input of wav-files.